Davidxswang/dot_files/README.md

 # What This Does
-This repo will enable a uniform setup of some common software, including tmux, vim.
+This repo will enable a uniform config of some common software, including tmux, vim, jupyter-lab.

 # How to Use it
 Clone the repo to the local environment.
 Run the following command:

 ```
 ./install.sh
 ```